Food Security and Agricultural Advisory Committee

 Members are selected on the basis of their involvement and knowledge of local farming conditions and commitment to maintaining long-term agricultural viability in Richmond.

-Liaisons from Council and City Staff are appointed to work with the AAC.
+Liaisons from Council and City Staff are appointed to work with the FSAAC.

-Provide advice (e.g., information, options and recommendations) to City Council on agricultural issues (e.g. farm community, land use, diversification, constraints, urban-rural issues, servicing, etc.) of concern to the community.
+Provide advice (e.g., information, options and recommendations) to City Council on agricultural and food security issues (e.g., farm community, land use, diversification, constraints, urban-rural issues, servicing, etc.) of concern to the community;

-Advise and assist City Council and City staff in implementing the Richmond Agricultural Viability Strategy with assistance from the Land Reserve Commission and the Ministry of Agriculture and Food;
+Advise and assist City Council and City staff in implementing the Richmond Agricultural Viability Strategy;

-Review and comment from the agricultural viability perspective on issues, plans and specific development applications referred by staff or Council;
+Review and comment from the agricultural viability and food security perspective on issues, plans and specific development applications referred by staff or Council; and

-Promote awareness, education, consensus and partnerships of agricultural issues in Richmond; and
+Promote awareness, education, consensus and partnerships of agricultural and food security issues in Richmond.